Many parents only schedule a visit to a pediatrician

 The well-child visit is an opportunity for the doctor to both examine the child and teach the parents.
 The doctor can compare the child's development to previous visits and also with national baselines for child growth and development.
 The visit is also a chance to talk to parents about safety issues, nutrition and advances in medicine that may benefit the child.

 - Come to know your child as an individual.
 He or she can anticipate and explain how treatments and medicines will affect your child's activities and development.

 - Monitor the medicines your child is prescribed to help avoid situations where two medicines will not work well when taken together.

 - Know your child's medical history and explain it to any specialists your child may need to see.
 A common medical history should be kept in one place and reviewed before any treatment is started.

 - Save time and effort by telling specialists if medical tests have already been performed.

 - Learn your family medical history, which can help the doctor find the best treatment when your child has health problems.

 - Keep track of vaccinations, allergies and lab results.
 He or she can tell specialists what they need to know.
-Learn more about Swedish Covenant Medical Group's vaccination policy.
+Learn more about Swedish Medical Group's vaccination policy.

 - Monitor your child's growth, development and well-being through regular tests and checkups.